Guide

 Typical interpretation mistakes

-• Assuming a configured channel is ready without verifying your email or connecting Telegram.
+- Assuming a configured delivery channel is ready without verifying your email or connecting Telegram.

-• Thinking browser notification permission and the server-side delivery setting are the same thing.
+- Thinking browser notification permission and the delivery-channel setting are the same thing.

-• Expecting all three channels — email, Telegram, browser — to fail or recover for the same reasons.
+- Expecting email, Telegram, in-app toasts, and native OS/browser notifications to fail or recover for the same reasons.

 Algorithms and formulas to understand

-• Why parameter-based notifications always appear as browser toasts regardless of the Telegram/email channel setting
+- Why parameter-based notifications use in-app toasts regardless of the Telegram/email channel setting